CCI-MOC/hil/specs/obmd-integration.md

   raises all of same the problems with doing streaming in HIL directly.
 * We could try to keep OBMs drivertized within HIL.
 The trade-offs have been discussed above.
 It's not clear there are significant benefits.
-* Instead of passing both obmd's the full url to the node and the admin token to `node_register`, we could just pass the node label, and add `base_url` and `admin_token` options to `hil.cfg`.
+* Instead of passing both obmd's full url to the node and the admin token to `node_register`, we could just pass the node label, and add `base_url` and `admin_token` options to `hil.cfg`.
 However, this restricts us to only one obmd server, while specifying the URL and